• Pregnancy support

 The third trimester can be very full.
 Literally.
 Your body is working hard, sleep is elusive, and everything takes more effort than it used to.
 Not quite on mat leave yet, you're juggling a lot.
 You might feel ready, or you might feel like you'll never be ready.
 Both are completely normal.

-This is when late pregnancy aches show up: lower back pain, pelvic girdle pain, restless legs, swollen feet.
-Small adjustments can make a big difference - how you move, how you rest, what positions feel supportive.
-Your body is preparing for birth, and sometimes that preparation is challenging.
+This is when late pregnancy aches sometimes show up: lower back pain, pelvic girdle pain, restless legs, swollen feet.
+Small adjustments here can make a big difference - how you move, how you rest, what positions feel supportive.
+Your body is preparing for birth, not necessarily for the things you do daily.

 If you haven't done any birth prep yet, it's ok.
 Even a few weeks of focussed tools and practice can change how you approach labour.
 And if you have prepared, this is the time to keep practising - breathwork, movement, visualisation, whatever helps you feel steady.